DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 }
 ```

-The setter `gradientMap` first updates the uniform, and then to ask
+The setter `gradientMap` first updates the uniform, and then notifies Three.js
-Three.js to re-compile our shader.
+to re-compile our shader.
 Using:

 ```js
 this.needsUpdate = (